 This certificate is tailored to meet the needs of the working professional.
-Courses are focused on assuring learning through a selection of engaged learning strategies such as online discussions with peers and faculty, required readings and for those choosing to add clinical hours, a supervised clinical residency with a university approved preceptor in one's locale.
+Courses are focused on assuring learning through a selection of engaged learning strategies such as online discussions with peers and faculty, required readings and a supervised clinical residency with a university approved preceptor in one's locale.